 Sarah is a researcher who studied at Cambridge University for her undergraduate degree and MPhil, before moving to Durham in 2013 where she completed a PhD investigating the design and use of medical manuscripts in England in the early middle ages.
 Sarah is now a researcher who specialises in medieval handwriting and art, particularly in relation to scientific and botanical manuscripts produced in western Europe c.
 900–1250.
 Outside of work, Sarah loves to cook, so the eatmedieval course was the perfect chance to bring together her hobby and her research.

-PhD Candidate in the School of Modern Languages and Cultures (French and Italian), Durham University.
 Having already completed her BA and MAR at Durham University, Charlotte is now working on a PhD in the School of Modern Languages and Cultures.
-Her project explores medieval French and Italian representations of gardens in art and literature from around 1140 to 1450.
-She is the current outreach co-ordinator for Durham’s Medieval and Early Modern Student Association (MEMSA), organising courses on gardens as well as on food, and is very keen to share academic work with the wider community.
-Previously, she has also worked at a hotel-cum-vineyard nestled in the Tuscan hills, where one of her responsibilities was the translation of cookery classes from Italian to English or French for the chef and participants.
+Whilst her project explores gardens in French and Italian art and literature from around 1140 to 1450, her research interests include medieval French and Italian literary and material culture more broadly – from its manuscripts to its tapestries, and of course, its food.
+As well as being part of Eat Medieval, she has organised outreach courses on gardens and food for Durham’s Medieval and Early Modern Student Association (MEMSA) and is very keen to share academic work with the wider community.
+Previously, she has also worked at a hotel-cum-vineyard nestled in the Tuscan hills, where she led wine tours and translated cookery classes from Italian into English or French for the chef and participants.